-Dr. Lee Hinkle is a percussionist and classically trained baritone vocalist whose percussion playing has been called “rock-steady” by the Washington Post and having “a notable sense of flare [sic]” by Potomac Stages.
-He is currently serving as the principal percussionist for the 21st Century Consort: the resident new music ensemble at the Smithsonian American Art Gallery, a position he has held since 2012.
+Dr. Lee Hinkle’s percussion playing has been called “rock-steady” by the Washington Post and having “a notable sense of flare [sic]” by Potomac Stages.
+Since 2012, he has served as the principal percussionist for the 21st Century Consort: Washington, D.C.’s premiere contemporary music ensemble founded in 1975.
 He made his Carnegie Hall solo debut in 2014 with the world premiere performance of Baljinder Sekhon’s Double Percussion Concerto for two percussion soloists and wind ensemble.
-He holds masters and D.M.A. degrees from the University of Maryland and a B.M. degree from the University of South Florida, summa cum laude.
+He holds M.M. and D.M.A. degrees from the University of Maryland and a B.M. degree from the University of South Florida, summa cum laude.

 An active performer, Dr. Hinkle’s performance highlights have included performances with the National Symphony Orchestra, Florida Orchestra, Washington Master Chorale, and the Taipei Philharmonic Orchestra, among others.
 He has toured with several performers and groups, including Bebe Neuwirth, Bernadette Peters, and the American Wind Symphony Orchestra.
 An active theater musician, he has played many of the major musical theatre productions at the Tony Award Winning Signature Theatre in Shirlington, VA since 2008.

 An active percussion recitalist, soloist, and clinician; Dr. Hinkle has presented solo recitals and master classes at universities, conservatories, and festivals both nationally and internationally including the Boston Conservatory, U.S.A.; Conservatoire National Supérieur de Musique, Lyon, France; and Konservatorium Wien, Privatuniversität, Vienna, Austria.
-Dr. Hinkle has presented at several state-level Percussive Arts Society “Days of Percussion” in Maryland and Florida.
+Dr. Hinkle has presented at several state-level Percussive Arts Society “Days of Percussion” in Maryland, Florida, and Pennsylvania.
 He has performed as a featured soloist at two Percussive Arts Society International Conventions.
-At PASIC 2020 and 2021, Dr. Hinkle will curate an hour-long video concert (2020) and a major five concert series and panel discussion entitled “New Music/Research Presents: Music for Voice and Percussion” (2021) with colleague Bonnie Whiting.
+At PASIC 2020 and 2021, Dr. Hinkle curated an hour-long video concert (2020) and a major five concert series and panel discussion entitled “New Music/Research Presents: Music for Voice and Percussion” (2021) with colleague Bonnie Whiting.

-Dr. Hinkle has serves on the faculty at the University of Maryland in College Park, MD, where he has been studio teaching, presenting master classes, administrating the percussion studio, and directing the percussion ensemble since 2009.
-His activities at UMD have included leading the UMD Percussion Ensemble to feature performances at several state level Percussive Arts Society “Days of Percussion” and two performances at the McCormick Marimba Festival in Tampa, FL.
+From 2009 to 2021, Dr. Hinkle served on the faculty at the University of Maryland in College Park, MD where he taught percussion and drum set, presented master classes, administered the percussion studio, and directed the percussion ensemble.
+His activities at UMD included leading the UMD Percussion Ensemble to feature performances at several state level Percussive Arts Society “Days of Percussion” and two performances at the McCormick Marimba Festival in Tampa, FL.
 The UMD Percussion Ensemble was selected by audition to perform at the Percussive Arts Society International Convention in November 2016.
-Additional contributions at UMD include presenting faculty recitals, concerto performances, making recordings, and hosting guest artists.
-He has worked on several collaborations with the music composition department and the School of Theatre, Dance, and Performance Studies and has made contributions in the area of entrepreneurship for musicians.
+Additional contributions at UMD included presenting faculty recitals, concerto performances, making recordings, and hosting guest artists.
+He worked on several collaborations with the music composition department and the School of Theatre, Dance, and Performance Studies and has made contributions in the area of entrepreneurship for musicians.

-From 2017 to 2018, Dr. Hinkle taught a course of his own creation, The Entrepreneurial Musician, which was designed to hone School of Music students’ entrepreneurial skills to help prepare them for a diverse and ever-changing career in the field of music.
+From 2017 to 2018 at UMD, Dr. Hinkle taught a course of his own creation, The Entrepreneurial Musician.
+This course was designed to hone School of Music students’ entrepreneurial skills to help prepare them for a diverse and ever-changing career in the field of music.
 In 2018, Dr. Hinkle applied for and was awarded an Elevate Fellowship, a prestigious on campus award given to faculty who are retooling an academic class at UMD.
 As part of his Elevate Fellowship, Dr. Hinkle elevated and retooled his Entrepreneurial Musician class to become Entrepreneurship for Arts Leaders: one of the five required classes that comprises the Arts Leadership Minor program.

-In the area of service, Dr. Hinkle serves on the Percussive Arts Society New Music/Research Committee and is the President of the MD/DE Chapter of the Percussive Arts Society.
-He previously served for three years on the PAS Percussion Ensemble Committee.
+In the area of service, Dr. Hinkle has served on the Percussive Arts Society (PAS) New Music/Research Committee, PAS Percussion Ensemble Committee, and was the President of the MD/DE Chapter of PAS from 2014 to 2021; he is currently serving on the PAS Education Committee.
 He also serves on the board of the 21st Century Consort.
-Dr. Hinkle has served on committees within the College of Arts and Humanities to create the Arts Leadership Minor program (launched in fall 2019) and is currently serving on a committee for the creation of a new master’s degree in Arts Management.
+Dr. Hinkle has served on committees within the College of Arts and Humanities at UMD to create the Arts Leadership Minor program (launched in fall 2019) and on a committee for the creation of a new master’s degree in Arts Management (2020-2021).
+At Penn State, he has served on search committees for new faculty hires and on the Faculty Advisory Committee.

-Outside of the world of percussion, Dr. Hinkle is a PADI Open Water Scuba Diving Instructor, practitioner of Isshinryu Karate, classically trained baritone vocalist, and burgeoning folk acoustic guitarist/singer-songwriter.
+Outside of the world of percussion, Dr. Hinkle is a PADI Open Water Scuba Diving Instructor, practitioner of Isshinryu Karate, classically trained baritone vocalist, and enjoys playing folk acoustic guitar and song writing.
 An avid outdoorsman and adventure junky, he enjoys cycling, hiking, and rock climbing.
 In 2012, he and his wife Kristen cycled across the United States on the TransAmerica Trail (4,000 miles from Yorktown, VA to Astoria, OR) unsupported on touring bicycles.
-In 2018, he and his wife Kristen hiked the GR20, “the hardest hike in Europe,” on the island of Corsica (112 miles with an elevation gain of 12,000 meters[!]).
-He can be found singing Sunday mornings at St. Mark Presbyterian Church in Rockville, MD.
+In 2018, he and his wife Kristen hiked the GR20, “the hardest hike in Europe,” on the island of Corsica (112 miles with an elevation gain of 40,000 feet[!]).

 21st Century Consort – Principal Percussion, 2012 – present